Export Incentive Information

 Yarns and sewing threads acquire originating status if they are spun or extruded in the least developed country and do not undergo further processing outside an LDC.

 Fabrics are deemed to be originating if they are produced in an LDC with yarns originating in an LDC, a GPT beneficiary country, or Canada.
 Two conditions, however, need to be met: (a) the yarns do not undergo further processing outside an LDC, a GPT beneficiary country, or Canada; and (b) the fabrics do not undergo further processing outside an LDC.

 Apparel products are deemed originating in an LDC if they are assembled in an LDC from fabric cut in that country or in Canada, or from parts knit to shape, provided the fabric, or the parts knit to shape, are produced in any of the following countries:

 Any LDC or Canada from yarns originating in an LDC, a GPT beneficiary country or Canada, provided the yarns or fabric do not undergo further processing outside an LDC or Canada; or (b) A GPT beneficiary country from yarns originating in an LDC, a GPT beneficiary country or Canada, provided;

 (i) The yarns and fabric do not undergo further processing outside an LDC, a GPT beneficiary country or Canada;

-(ii) the value of any materials, including packing, that are used in the manufacture of the goods and that originate outside the LDC in which the goods are assembled is no more than 75 per cent of the ex-factory price of the goods as packed for shipment to Canada.
+(ii) the value of any materials, including packing, that is used in the manufacture of the goods and that originate outside the LDC in which the goods are assembled is no more than 75% of the ex-factory price of the goods as packed for shipment to Canada.